mushroomfire/mdapy/README.rst

 .. code-block:: bash

-   # This will install all optional packages (k3d, tqdm, pyfftw).
+   # This will install all optional packages (k3d, tqdm, pyfftw, phonopy) except lammps.
    pip install mdapy[all]

+.. note:: If one wants to use lammps supported potential to calculate atomic force and phonon properties, one can install the lammps-python interface referring to the `official guide <https://docs.lammps.org/Python_install.html>`_.

 Install from source code.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^